Adama

 How to Pronounce Adama

 Our model has identified 4 different pronunciations for the name Adama.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 55.0% confident that Adama is pronounced as uh-DAH-muh.
-The next most likely pronunciation is uh-DUH-muh, at 22.5% confidence.
+Our model is 55.0% confident that Adama is pronounced as uh-DAH-muh, which has 3 syllables.
+The next most likely pronunciation is uh-DUH-muh, at 22.5% confidence, with 3 syllables.

 uh-DAH-muh (3 syllables)